datastructures-js/priority-queue/README.md

 const numbersQueue = new MinPriorityQueue();
 const bidsQueue = new MaxPriorityQueue((bid) => bid.value);
 ```

+### fromArray
+If queue is being created from an existing array, and there is no desire to use an extra space, this static function can be used to turn the array into a priority queue.

 ### enqueue
 adds a value based on its comparison with other values in the queue.